PScherling/Chocolatey-Internal-Management/README.md

 - Packages are **packed and pushed** to a **ProGet NuGet (Chocolatey) feed**
 - Clients install from your internal feed (no public internet dependency)

+ ### Disclamer
+ The whole Toolkit is intended for internal feed ONLY usage.
+Never use this to push packages to public repositories!

 ---

 ## Why this exists